Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Objective

 \section{Objective}

-This research aims to evaluate multiple prediction models for CKD progression to ESRD using an integrated dataset of clinical and claims data.
-Our primary objective is to estimate the probability that a CKD patient will develop ESRD in the future based on the data from a specified observation window prior to the diagnosis of ESRD, represented as follows:
+This research evaluates predictive models for CKD progression to ESRD using integrated clinical and claims data.
+Fig. \ref{fig:timeline_stage} illustrates our study design, where the observation window begins at the initial diagnosis of CKD Stage 3 (t=0).
+Although patients may progress through subsequent CKD stages (Stages 4 and 5) during this observation period, our cohort specifically excludes those developing ESRD within this timeframe.
+This ensures that predictive modeling utilizes only pre-ESRD data for forecasting future ESRD onset. \begin{itemize} \item Our primary objective, ESRD risk prediction, aims to estimate the probability that a patient diagnosed with CKD Stage 3 will develop ESRD after the observation window, represented as follows: